ENCCS/hpda-python/content/stack.rst

    - 30 min teaching/type-along
    - 20 min exercises

 This episode is inspired by and derived from this `repository on HPC-Python from CSC <https://github.com/csc-training/hpc-python>`__ and this `Python for Scientific Computing lesson <https://aaltoscicomp.github.io/python-for-scicomp/>`__.

 Why can Python be slow?
 -----------------------

-Python is very flexible and dynamic language, but the flexibility comes with a price.

 Computer programs are nowadays practically always written in a high-level human readable programming language and then translated to the actual machine